 - Sections A & B of the new 2020 Form 4473 fully completed

 - A valid photo ID for each background check

 - An answer of “yes” to question 21a, answers of “no” to questions 21b-21k, and answers of “yes” to questions 21.1.1 and 21.1.2.

 The following persons are prohibited from purchasing a firearm (source: ATF):

 - Those convicted of a crime punishable by imprisonment

 - Those convicted of the possession or use of a controlled substance

-- Anyone under indictment for crime punishable by imprisonment
+- Anyone under indictment for a crime punishable by imprisonment

 - Persons who have been convicted of domestic violence